Assessing lignite fractionation as a precursor to the production of fine chemicals

 - Clay is a potential target for natural pre-concentration of rare earths

 There is significant potential to incorporate CO2 use into this project, particularly the use of supercritical CO2 or bicarbonate solutions as solvents for extracting fine chemicals or precursors.
-This project could involve collaboration with RMIT to investigate the different qualities of carbon fiber formed from young lignin derived from woody biomass with ancient lignins derived from Victorian Brown coal.
+This project could involve collaboration with RMIT to investigate the different qualities of carbon fibre formed from young lignin derived from woody biomass with ancient lignins derived from Victorian Brown coal.